 - Market-based valuation.
 Using this method allows you to define the value of your brand based on the market climate.
 The easiest way is to determine how much similar companies cost on the market.
 If you want to have a clear picture of your brand value, you can also pay attention to other market measurements (for example, stock performance).

 - Income-based valuation.
 This approach focuses on the money your business generates.
-Pay attention to the financial streams of your brand, such as income, cash flow, cost savings, future revenues, and evaluate them.
+Pay attention to the financial streams of your brand, such as income, cash flow, cost savings, and future revenues, and evaluate them.

 - Net promoter score (NPS) valuation.
 NPS is a measure that shows whether your customers can promote your brand.
 If you want to calculate your NPS, you need to ask customers whether they will recommend your company to people they know and let them rate it from 0 to 10.
 This way, you’ll determine how many consumers know, trust, and like your brand.